noshitsecurity/triassic.github.io/agenda.md

 `3.
 Networks, Subnets, and Zero Trust Architecture`

-We will demonstrate amd discuss the nuts and bolts of; and what it takes to build a real enterprise ZTA network the best way-- with the future in mind and assumption of breach present in the arch.<br /><br />
+We will demonstrate and discuss the nuts and bolts of; and what it takes to build a real enterprise ZTA network the best way-- with the future in mind and assumption of breach present in the arch.<br /><br />

 `4.
 Storage Accounts, Vaults, and Service and Private Endpoints`